todaywasawesome/color-coded/README.md

 You can watch a <a href="https://codefresh.io/canary_helm_lp/">full demo here</a>.

 ## Installation and usage
 Some effort will be requried to streamline the setup for testing but it's possible now.
+These instructions may be incomplete.

 1. Create a free Codefresh account
 2. Fork and add this repo to Codefresh and start with a Codefresh YAML '.codefresh/helm-canary.yml'